R360: History

-Sega did not include schematics with the R360, and the cabinet's circuitry was complex and prone to failure.
-Additional costs to the machine came in repairs.
-An R360 unit playing Rad Mobile was demonstrated in Japan at expositions and location tested at the aforementioned Hi-Tech Land Sega location in Shibuya during 1991, but never confirmed to have a wider release.
-An additional release for the cabinet came in 1994 with Wing War, a Model 1 arcade board release.
-Wing War for the R360 required two cabinets to be linked.

 Sega stopped manufacturing the R360 within a few years.
-No official figure on how many cabinets were sold has been released; according to Keinert, contact with Sega has been returned with calling that number a "company secret".
+No official figure on how many cabinets were sold has been released; according to Keinert, contact with Sega has been returned by calling that number a "company secret".
 He estimates that between 100 and 200 units were made.
 In 2015, Sega introduced a motion simulator attraction based on its arcade game Transformers: Human Alliance at Joypolis.
 The attraction utilizes a new version of the R360, labeled as "R360Z", which seats two passengers.

-Taito released a similar rotating gyroscopic motion cabinet for arcades in 1991, called the D3BOS.
-While the R360 was used for interactive video game content, Taito's cabinet was mainly used for interactive film content.
-Taito later released an upgraded version, the Super D3BOS, in 1993.